 After repeating for several days, we’d built a healthy crowd that looked like Brainbeats’ target audience.
 But actually getting people to do the quiz was difficult.

-Some quizzes still get shared on Twitter, occasionally hitting over 100k.
+Some social media quizzes still get shared on Twitter, occasionally hitting over 100k.
 Hashtags #quiz and #personalityquiz might help.

 But Twitter’s link previews aren’t as appealing as Facebook’s.
 So while we had some buzz around our Twitter page—with people regularly retweeting articles we shared—the quiz didn’t really get much love.